 The ultimate goal is to deliver value to the customer and stakeholders.
 But value is complex, made up of long-term and short-term impact, internal and external value, and indirect and direct value.
 The practitioner should be able to understand how to define value for context, and apply it to the work they and the team do.
 They should be able to manage others' understanding of value and apply different techniques and practices for defining, communicating and measuring value.
 They should understand the connection between value and empirical process, and how value should be the driving factor of the Product Goal.

 The Product Backlog is a key artifact within Scrum.
 It is an ordered list that describes what is needed in the product.
 The Product Backlog provides transparency into what is happening to the product for the team, organization, and stakeholders.
 The practitioner should be able to describe what a Product Backlog is and apply a variety of techniques for managing the backlog.
 They should also understand how to make the Product Backlog transparent and how to manage stakeholder expectations associated with the backlog.

 A product lives within the context of a business strategy.
 That strategy describes how the Product Vision will be executed in a broader context.
 A practitioner will understand techniques for exposing business strategy and show how it drives the product.
 They will understand approaches, such as Lean Startup and Design Thinking, and how those affect the flow of ideas from strategy to execution.
 They will understand how an empirical process affects the execution and feedback of a strategy.

 Stakeholders and Customers

-Effectively working with stakeholders and customers is a key skill for both the Product Owner and the Development Team.
+Effectively working with stakeholders and customers is a key skill for everyone on the Scrum Team.
 Scrum changes the nature of the interactions, encouraging more frequent collaboration and more open dialogue.
-The practitioner will understand the implication moving to an Agile approach will have to their stakeholders and customers and also become familiar with practices that will help them work and collaborate in a more agile way.
+The practitioner will understand the implication moving to an Agile approach will have to their stakeholders and customers and also become familiar with practices and stances that will help them work and collaborate in a more agile way.